smartcar/ios-sdk/README.md

     // Close the SFSafariViewController
     window!.rootViewController?.presentedViewController?.dismiss(animated: true , completion: nil)

-    // Sends the URL to the current SmartcarAuth object (if any) which will
+    // Sends the URL to the current SmartcarAuth object which will
     // process it and then call the completion handler. if let sdk = smartcarSdk {
         sdk.handleCallback(url: url)